wyatt4543/vehicle_sales/unit tests/README2.txt

+All unit tests in their current form were written by Wyatt McDonnell

 Assuming you already have all of the dependencies for Python from README1 run the following for testing: pip install pytest